carpentries-incubator/hermes_stat_inf_data_vis/episodes/02_graph_categories.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Discuss the benefits of data visualization in humanities research.
+- Learn about the benefits of data visualization in humanities research.
-- Explore the most effective graph types for data visualization in the humanities.
+- Learn some of the most effective graph types for data visualization in the humanities.

 ::::::::::::::::::::::::::::::::::::::::::::::::